jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-The genius of Reason and Typed Functional Programming in general is that a lot of common mistakes become compile-time errors rather than runtime errors.
+The genius of Reason and Typed Functional Programming is that a lot of common mistakes become compile-time errors rather than runtime errors.

-It is like our syntax checking became a lot more smarter - we no longer have to run and test the code manually to catch mistakes.
+It is like our syntax checking became a lot more smarter and covers a lot more area than just missing parantheses.

 Let's look at an example.